Haywhyluv/Salonpas_InPharmacy_Dashboard/README.md

 5  Relationships would link the StoreID, SKU_ID, and Date in the fact table to their respective dimension tables.

 ##**Analytics and Visualization**

 ![](Salon_home.PNG)
 The dashboard presents a clear, albeit mixed, performance story.

 Home View Insights (Salon_home.PNG)

-Overall Performance: The campaign is a success in terms of sales, having achieved 102% of its target (3294 units sold against a target of 3220).
+1  Overall Performance: The campaign is a success in terms of sales, having achieved 102% of its target (3294 units sold against a target of 3220).
 However, it is significantly underperforming in its sampling activity, having only used 57% of its target samples (18364 used out of 32200).

-Store Performance (Sales): The "Sales achieved across each stores" chart shows a clear divide.
+2  Store Performance (Sales): The "Sales achieved across each stores" chart shows a clear divide.

-High Performers: Vanguard Store (418), Boluke Pharmacy (415), and Purelife Pharmacy (394) have significantly surpassed their sales targets (green bar is much taller than the blue bar).
+3  High Performers: Vanguard Store (418), Boluke Pharmacy (415), and Purelife Pharmacy (394) have significantly surpassed their sales targets (green bar is much taller than the blue bar).

-Under-performers: Tonia Pharmacy (188), HealthRite Pharmacy (156), and Alpha Toyin (162) have missed their sales targets by a large margin.
+4  Under-performers: Tonia Pharmacy (188), HealthRite Pharmacy (156), and Alpha Toyin (162) have missed their sales targets by a large margin.

-Weekly Trend: Sales peaked in Week 2 (671) and then experienced a steady decline through Week 5 (456) before a slight recovery in the final week.
+5  Weekly Trend: Sales peaked in Week 2 (671) and then experienced a steady decline through Week 5 (456) before a slight recovery in the final week.
 This mid-campaign slump requires investigation.

-SKU Performance: The BY/10 SKU is the undisputed star product, with 3294 units sold.
+6  SKU Performance: The BY/10 SKU is the undisputed star product, with 3294 units sold.
 This number seems to be the total quantity sold for all SKUs, suggesting BY/10 accounts for the vast majority, if not all, of the sales.
-Correction: The total quantity sold is 3294, and the bar for BY/10 also seems to indicate 3294.
+7  7  7  Correction: The total quantity sold is 3294, and the bar for BY/10 also seems to indicate 3294.
 This is likely a labeling error where the total is mistakenly attributed to one SKU.
 Assuming the visual scale is correct, BY/10 sold approx. 3300 units, BY/5 sold 526, and SRAY sold 447.
 This makes BY/10 the dominant product.

 Performance Ranking View (Salon_high.PNG)

-Top/Lowest by Sales: This view confirms the findings from the home page, explicitly ranking Vanguard, Boluke, and Purelife as the top 3 stores for sales, and Tonia, Alpha Toyin, and HealthRite as the bottom 3.

-Top/Lowest by Sampling: This provides a crucial comparative view.

-Bydow Pharmacy is the #1 store for sampling (2600 samples) but is not in the top 3 for sales.
-This suggests their sampling efforts are not effectively converting to sales.

-Vanguard Store is a top performer in both categories (#1 in Sales, #2 in Sampling), indicating a strong correlation between their sampling and sales activities.

-HealthRite, Alpha Toyin, and Tonia Pharmacy are in the bottom 3 for both sampling and sales, indicating a general lack of performance or engagement in the campaign.

 Feedback
-Strengths:

 Clear Objectives: The dashboard does an excellent job of separating and tracking the dual objectives of sampling and sales.
 Ranking: The use of "Top 3" and "Lowest 3" views is highly effective for quickly identifying leaders and laggards.
 Comparative Insight: The ability to compare top stores by sales versus top stores by sampling is the most powerful analytical feature of this dashboard.

-Weaknesses / Areas for Improvement:

-Confusing Top Banner: The "WTD CUMMULATIVE PERFORMANCE" banner is very confusing.
-The meaning of "330 % Ach," "322 Activ.
-Ach," and "98% % Ach" is unclear and lacks context.
-This section needs a complete redesign for clarity.

-Contradictory Timeframe: The banner states "Duration: 6", while the trend chart is labeled by "Week."
-This creates ambiguity—is the report for 6 days or 6 weeks?
-This must be clarified.

-Lack of Legends/Labels: The "Sales achieved across each stores" chart needs a legend to explicitly define the blue and green bars (e.g., Blue=Target, Green=Actual).
-The Y-axis should be labeled with units (e.g., "Quantity Sold").

-Data Labeling Error: As noted in the SKU performance, it appears the total sales figure was mistakenly applied as a label to the top SKU, which could be misleading.

-Recommendations
-Dashboard Redesign: Immediately clarify the KPIs in the top banner and fix the "Days vs. Weeks" contradiction.
-Add legends and proper axis labels to all charts.
+##**Recommendations**

-Investigate Under-performers: Conduct a deep dive into Tonia, Alpha Toyin, and HealthRite pharmacies.
+1  Investigate Under-performers: Conduct a deep dive into Tonia, Alpha Toyin, and HealthRite pharmacies.
 The issue could be low foot traffic, poor staff training on the campaign, or lack of execution.

-Analyze Sampling Inefficiency: Find out why Bydow Pharmacy's high sampling activity did not translate into top-tier sales.
-Are they sampling the wrong customers?
-Is there a disconnect between sampling and the point of sale?

-Replicate Success: Model the best practices from Vanguard Store, which excels at both sampling and sales conversion.
-Their strategy should be documented and shared with other stores.

-Focus on Winning SKU: Since BY/10 is the dominant seller, ensure it is always in stock across all stores.
+2  Focus on Winning SKU: Since BY/10 is the dominant seller, ensure it is always in stock across all stores.
 Analyze why the other SKUs (BY/5, SRAY) are underperforming.

-Address the Sales Slump: Investigate the cause of the sales decline from Week 3 to Week 5.
+3  Address the Sales Slump: Investigate the cause of the sales decline from Week 3 to Week 5.
 Was there a drop in marketing efforts, a stock issue, or campaign fatigue?

-Challenges
-Data Ambiguity: The conflict between "6 days" and "6 weeks" is a significant challenge, as it fundamentally changes the interpretation of the sales velocity and trends.

-Measuring ROI: The dashboard tracks activity and sales volume but lacks cost data.
-To understand the true success of the campaign, you need to analyze the Return on Investment (ROI) by factoring in the cost of samples given and the profit margin on units sold.

-Correlation vs. Causation: The dashboard shows that high sampling doesn't always lead to high sales (e.g., Bydow).
-The challenge is to uncover the root cause, which requires qualitative data (e.g., staff interviews, customer feedback) beyond the scope of this dashboard.

 ![](Salon_high.PNG)